kurichich/Election-Analysis/README.md

 ## Project Overview
 Results of a recent local congressional election, for the Colorado Board of Elections, was provided as a csv file.
 A program was required to compile and summarize the following:

-  -Calculate the total number of votes cast.
+  - Calculate the total number of votes cast.
-  -Determine the number of Counties submitting votes.
+  - Determine the number of Counties submitting votes.
-  -Summarize the total votes per County.
+  - Summarize the total votes per County.
-  -Calculate the percentage of total votes submitted by each County.
+  - Calculate the percentage of total votes submitted by each County.
-  -Determine the County with the largest turnout.
+  - Determine the County with the largest turnout.
-  -Get a complete list of candidates who received votes.
+  - Get a complete list of candidates who received votes.
-  -Calculate the total number of votes each candidate received.
+  - Calculate the total number of votes each candidate received.
-  -Calculate the percentage of votes each candidate won.
+  - Calculate the percentage of votes each candidate won.
-  -Determine the winner of the election based on popular vote.
+  - Determine the winner of the election based on popular vote.

 ## Resources
 Election_results.csv